Global Tax Treaty Commentaries (GTTC)

 Richard Vann, Founding Editor-in-Chief of GTTC

-“Having a comprehensive and authoritative reference work written by the world's leading tax treaty specialists will make researching and analyzing tax treaty provisions easier and more efficient.”
+“Having a comprehensive and authoritative reference work written by the world’s leading tax treaty specialists will make researching and analysing tax treaty provisions easier and more efficient.”

 Brian J. Arnold, Professor Emeritus of Tax Law and Senior Adviser, Canadian Tax Foundation